 It’s something we all have to do, but hate to do.
 Cleaning the oven can take time and effort and most of us will only face the chore when absolutely necessary.
 Even if you own one of the best electric ranges out there, over time, burnt food residue will build up causing smoke and unwanted smells.

 Cleaning the oven is essential though, not only from a hygiene perspective, but also from a safety point of view — leaving it unchecked can lead to fires so it can’t go ignored.
 The smell and smoke inside of a hot dirty oven can also contaminate any food you cook in it, so it really is best practice to clean it regularly.
 Follow this guide to find the best way to clean an oven.

-- Check out how to clean a washing machine
+- Check out how to clean an air fryer